STARS-Design-Track-2023/rtl-blocks-counter/README.md

 implementation.

 ## Source Files
-- shift_reg.sv : This is where the design code should be located.
+- counter.sv : This is where the design code should be located.
-- tb_shift_reg.sv : This is the test bench used to test your design.
+- tb_counter.sv : This is the test bench used to test your design.

 ## Specifications
 ### Module Name
-- shift_reg
+- counter

 ### Required Parameters
 - `N` | width of counter